nim-lang/Nim/doc/nimc.rst

 If your platform does not provide these functions it should be trivial to provide an implementation for them and link these to your program.

+For targets with very restricted memory, it might be beneficial to pass some additional flags to both the Nim compiler and the C compiler and/or linker to optimize the build for size.
+For example, the following flags can be used when targeting a gcc compiler:

+``--opt:size --passC:-flto --passL:-flto``

+The ``--opt:size`` flag instructs Nim to optimize code generation for small size (with the help of the C compiler), the ``flto`` flags enable link-time optimization in the compiler and linker.

+Check the `Cross compilation` section for instructions how to compile the program for your target.

 Nim for realtime systems
 ========================